amarder/amarder.github.io/src/content/post/firefox/context.md

 ---
 title: "Firefox Privacy Checklist: Additional Context"
 description: "A checklist for configuring Mozilla Firefox for a more private browsing experience."
-publishDate: "2025-09-11"
+publishDate: "2025-09-21"
 # updatedDate: "2025-08-29"
 tags:
   - tools
-draft: true
 ---

 I posted my [Firefox privacy checklist](/firefox) on [Hacker News](https://news.ycombinator.com/item?id=45073746) and got a ton of great feedback.
 This post aims to collect what I've learned from the comments, putting the checklist in a broader context.

 When browsing the web, there are often tradeoffs between privacy and convenience.
-My checklist tries to maintain a convenient browsing experience and take back as much privacy as possible while still being convenient.
+My checklist tries to maintain a convenient browsing experience and take back as much privacy as possible (while still being convenient).

 ## Firefox Forks